northhighland/proposal-gen/src/pages/index.md

     TypeScript: 2 - 3.5
 solutions:
   heading: Solutions
-  description: 'We partner with our clients to:'
+  description: "We partner with our clients to:"
   text1: |-
     Solve greenfield problems a.k.a. designing / building brand new systems